keepthrifty/keepthrifty.github.io/_posts/2017/2017-07-18-power-of-a-partner.md

 ![US Map with each state filled with a picture from our road trips.
 States we haven't visited are empty.](/assets/img/posts/2017-07-18-power-of-a-partner/usa-road-trip-map.jpg)

-<div class="image-caption">My wife put together this awesome way for our family to remember our road trips</div>
+<div class="caption">My wife put together this awesome way for our family to remember our road trips</div>

 When we got home, we couldn't wait to plan our next trip.
 Even though we wouldn't leave for another year, we started looking at our stops right away.